Mark 1

 Is it surprising that he should do anything within his power to attempt to defend his kingdom?

-Jesus, Himself figuratively refers to Satan in Luke 11:13, as a ‘strong man, fully armed, guarding his own house’ but also in that chapter, Jesus is presented as the ‘one stronger’ than satin who has come into the world to defeat Satan and strip him of his possessions.
+Jesus, Himself figuratively refers to Satan in Luke 11:13, as a ‘strong man, fully armed, guarding his own house’ but also in that chapter, Jesus is presented as the ‘one stronger’ than Satan who has come into the world to defeat Satan and strip him of his possessions.

-Furthermore. the Lord said, ‘Now is the judgment of this world; now shall the ruler of this world be, cast out’ John 12:31-32.
-That sentence has already been passed, ‘the prince of this world has been judged’.
-John 16:11.
+Furthermore, the Lord said, ‘Now is the judgment of this world; now shall the ruler of this world be, cast out,’ John 12:31-32.
+That sentence has already been passed, ‘the prince of this world has been judged,’ John 16:11.

 Hebrews 2:14 tells us that, it was by means of His death that Jesus destroyed the one who had the power of death, ‘that is, the devil’.
 Satan saw this defeat coming, and therefore we read, in Revelation 12:12, of Satan having ‘great wrath, because he knows that his time is short’.

 In fact, Jesus revealed that the final punishment of Satan is already prepared for him, when, in Matthew 25:41, He speaks of ‘the everlasting fire, prepared for the Devil and his angels’.
 An intense but foregone outcome!

 For this reason, I regard the increased instances of demon-possession and satanic activity about which we read in the Gospels, as Satan’s greatest and most futile attempt to prevent the Lord Jesus from accomplishing His great purpose.

-It was a resistance that was destined to fail, because of God’s promise in Genesis 3:15, even though a defeated and weakened Satan continues to seek to do as much harm as he possibly can before he is eternally destroyed.
-Revelation 20:10.
+It was a resistance that was destined to fail, because of God’s promise in Genesis 3:15, even though a defeated and weakened Satan continues to seek to do as much harm as he possibly can before he is eternally destroyed, Revelation 20:10.

 In his book, familiarly referred to as ‘the Pilgrim’s Progress’, John Bunyan likens Satan to a defeated, toothless giant, who sits in a cave, impotently gnashing his teeth at the pilgrims to whom he can no longer do any harm!

 Satan may still be roaring!
-But he can no longer harm those who have been ‘delivered from the dominion of darkness, and translated to the Kingdom of His beloved Son, in whom we have redemption, the forgiveness of sins’.
-Colossians 1:13
+But he can no longer harm those who have been ‘delivered from the dominion of darkness, and translated to the Kingdom of His beloved Son, in whom we have redemption, the forgiveness of sins,’ Colossians 1:13.

 The topic of ‘demon possession’ is an interesting subject, to say the least, and I know most people have their own thoughts and ideas about it.
 Some believe it still happens today and others say there’s no way it can happen today and still others are not sure.